stacksgov/pm/sop.md

 1. After giving other members of the working group a few days to review and approve the update, feel free to merge the PR.
 1. Announce the new update to the working group.

-## GitHub

-It's your responsibility to manage the various GitHub repositories that part of the [`stacksgov` organization](https://github.com/stacksgov).
-Here are some tips:

-- [`stacksgov/pm`](https://github.com/stacksgov/pm) (this repository): Make sure there's an [open issue](https://github.com/stacksgov/pm/issues) for each major task currently being worked on by the working group.
-Everyone should be free to open new issues here to make requests of the working group, or to propose things for the working group to work on.
-These issues may be "pointers" to track issues being worked on in other repositories.
-You may find it helpful to use a project board (such as [this one](https://github.com/stacksgov/pm/projects) for Phase I of the governance initiative) to organize and track sets of tasks in kanban-fashion.
-Documentation related to project management, such as these instructions, should be documented in this repository.
-You'll spend most of your time working in this repository.
-- [`stacksgov/resources`](https://github.com/stacksgov/resources): This is the working group's collective "knowledge base."
-It contains resources, and links to external resources, shared in the governance working group and on the calls.
-Contains an up to date [table of past calls](https://github.com/stacksgov/resources/blob/master/calls/README.md) with links to resources for those calls.
-Issues should only be about missing resources.
-Anyone is free to open an issue to request that some resources be added, as well as to open a PR to propose adding some resource.
-Your job is to curate these requests and review these proposals.
-- [`stacksgov/updates`](https://github.com/stacksgov/updates): Stores the regular updates [described above](#regular-updates).
-Issues and PRs should only be related to these updates.
-- [`stacksgov/proposals`](https://github.com/stacksgov/proposals): Stores miscellaneous governance proposals.
-We're still determining the role of this repository and these proposals relative to the existing [SIP process](https://github.com/blockstack/stacks-blockchain/blob/master/sip/sip-000-stacks-improvement-proposal-process.md).

-# General Resources

-See [Stacks Governance Project Management](https://stacksgov.github.io/pm/) for the main project management page related to governance of the Stacks blockchain.

-# Licensing

-This repository and all contributions herein are licensed under [Creative Commons Zero v1.0 Universal](https://github.com/stacksgov/pm/blob/master/LICENSE).
-Please note that, by contributing to this repository, whether via commit, pull request, issue, comment, or in any other fashion, **you are explicitly agreeing that all of your contributions will fall under the same permissive license.**